 - Build innovative digital experiences to win long-term loyalty

 You’ll need to learn what to measure, when to measure and how to measure.
-In order to achieve these goals, plan and search for ways to measure effectiveness in your company by aligning analytics with financial goals, gaining customer engagement from social feeds and, like mentioned above, have a digital-focused plan for an easy user and shopping experience.
+In order to achieve these goals, plan and search for ways to measure effectiveness in your company by aligning analytics with financial goals, gaining customer engagement from social feeds and, like mentioned above, having a digital-focused plan for an easy user and shopping experience.

 Holiday Campaign Planning

 This year, planning the perfect holiday campaign can be tricky, but it doesn’t have to be.
-Shoppers have shifted their purchasing experiences but the same goal still remains: Increase sales, generate valuable leads, have an effective inbound marketing strategy, create more unique content, refresh content that works, improve the customer experience, improve customer retention, create more upsell opportunities and get more site traffic.
+Shoppers have shifted their purchasing experiences, but the same goal still remains: Increase sales, generate valuable leads, have an effective inbound marketing strategy, create more unique content, refresh content that works, improve the customer experience, improve customer retention, create more upsell opportunities and get more site traffic.